joeellis/joeellis.github.io/_posts/2017-07-05-testing-redux-actions.md

 It has a very similar structure to the success test above.
 The main difference is our HTTP request mock now replies with a HTTP `500` status code (used for internal server errors) and our `expectedActions` array includes the results from the `fetchUsersFailure` action creator.
 Also, we run our `assert` in the `catch` portion of our promise (as we expect a failure here), and we throw an error in the success path in case our action creator incorrectly manages to succeed.

 And that's it!
-You just learned how to fully test an async action creator for a Redux app
+You just learned how to fully test an async action creator for a Redux app!

 ### Conclusion